 Buying and selling art is a business of passion.
 But that passion has never seemed so fraught with risk.
-Money laundering, criminal sanctions, regulatory compliance, corporate governance, cyber attack, online fraud, and forgery on an industrial scale - all are increasingly interwoven with the day-to-day challenges posed by borderless commerce, big data and globalised criminality.
+Money laundering, criminal sanctions, regulatory compliance, charges to tax, corporate governance issues, the threat of cyber attack, online fraud, disputed attribution, question marks over title, and forgery on an industrial scale - all are variously and increasingly interwoven with the day-to-day challenges posed by borderless commerce, big data and globalised criminality.
 Make one false move, and the price can be high.
 Businesses, reputations and livelihoods are on the line.

-As announced at the Art Business Conference on 1 September, this short series of half-day seminars is organised in association with Art Market Minds, and brings together experienced specialists in their respective fields to address commercial, compliance and cyber risks.
+As announced at the Art Business Conference on 1 September, this short series of half-day seminars brings together experienced specialists in their respective fields to address commercial, compliance and cyber risks.
 The aim of each seminar is to bring together senior art market professionals, and to promote discussion around identifying the risks, and responsible strategies for mitigating and resolving them.

-Each half day session will commence with breakfast networking and registration at 9.30 and will conclude with a networking sandwich lunch served in the spectacular K&L Gates offices overlooking St. Paul's Cathedral.
+Each half day session takes place in the spectacular offices of our sponsors, K&L Gates, overlooking St Paul’s Cathedral.
+Each seminar will commence with breakfast networking and registration at 9.30 and will conclude with a networking sandwich lunch.

-The first seminar is on “Commercial and Transactional Risk”, and will comprise the following two sessions:
+The first seminar is on “Commercial and Transactional Risk.”
+It takes place on 10 November 2016, and will comprise the following two sessions:

 Due Diligence - forensics, provenance, and title issues